lukedigiovanna/web-rtdb/README.md

 Use the client script provided in `/demo/client.js` to interface with the server from the command line.

+Alternatively, interface with an instance through the web client:

+1. Run the server on a port: `./build/server 8080`
+2. Run the proxy using node.js (this sets up a WebSocket that forwards requests to the regular TCP client): `node demo/proxy.js`
+3. Open `demo/index.html` and interface with the database

 ### Commands:

 *Checkmark indicates that the function has been implemented*